deercreeklabs/f1-seller-client/seller.md

 ```php
 bool markCartAsPurchased(int $userId)
 ```
-Marks all the items in the cart as having been purchased and removes them from the cart.
+Marks all the items in a shopper's cart as having been purchased and removes them from the cart.
 #### Parameters
-* userId: An integer representing the shopper's user id.
+* `userId`: An integer representing the shopper's user id.
 #### Return Value
-TRUE if the operation succeeded, FALSE otherwise.
+`TRUE` if the operation succeeded, `FALSE` otherwise.
 #### Examples
 ```php
 $userId = 2435;